gauravsaini694/nehasood/content/allpages/dr-neha-sood-sinusitis.md

-          ### See a doctor immediately if you have the following signs or symptoms, which could indicate a serious infection:
+          ### See  A  Doctor  Immediately  If  You  Have  The  Following  Signs  or  Symptoms,  Which  Could Indicate  a  Serious  Infection:

           * Fever